nsarvar/revolute/README.md

 - copy it into tomcat workplace directory
 - Home page: http://localhost:8080/revolut/

-Home page has links to to HTML pages which are used for creating a new account and making transfer between accounts.
+Home page has navigations to HTML pages which are used for creating a new account and making transfer.

 src/main/java/test folder contains 2 test files:
 - AccountServiceTest
 - TransferServiceTest

-These files are run from the Eclipse as a jUnit Test
+Test programs are run on Eclipse jUnit Test

 ## API Manual
 <table>